Novoiehorivka, Kupiansk Raion, Kharkiv Oblast

-Novoiehorivka (Новоєго́рівка) is a village in Ukraine, located in Dvorichna settlement hromada, Kupiansk Raion, Kharkiv Oblast.
+Novoyehorivka (Новоєго́рівка) is a village in Ukraine, located in Dvorichna settlement hromada, Kupiansk Raion, Kharkiv Oblast.

-On 12 June 2020, in accordance with administrative reforms in Ukraine, Novoiehorivka was included in the newly formed Dvorichna settlement hromada.
-On 17 July 2020, Dvorichna Raion as a whole was abolished and its territory transferred to Kupiansk Raion, including Novoiehorivka.
+On 12 June 2020, in accordance with administrative reforms in Ukraine, Novoyehorivka was included in the newly formed Dvorichna settlement hromada.
+On 17 July 2020, Dvorichna Raion as a whole was abolished and its territory transferred to Kupiansk Raion, including Novoyehorivka.

+Demographics

+As of the 2001 Ukrainian census, the Novoyehorivka counted a population of 535 inhabitants.
+The linguistic composition was as follows: